Chapter 2

 It takes my eyes several moments to adjust to the darkness as I enter the Hall of Attainment.
 I learn very abruptly this building has no windows, but a large, brilliant shaft of blue light runs vertcally from a stone wellspring in the center of the foyer.
 The light reaches every corner of the space, including the rounded stone ceiling a few meters above me.
 A circle of wooden doors greet me in front, and I navigate to the one Mirabelle assigned me.
 I open the door and take in my new living space.
 This room was no bigger than my closet back in Alinor.
 A single bed with its headrest against the wall, pitifully tiny nightstands on each side of the bed, a moderately sized desk to his right and a wardrobe to my left were all the furnishings that were deemed necessary for me.
 The nightstands and desk drawers are stacked with supplies, such as parchment rolls, full inkpots, quills, charcoal sticks, blank scrolls and blank journals.
 Everything I would need for excessive note-taking.
 In what I can only surmise are the workings of a complete imbecile, there are alchemy ingredients in the wardrobe, and I feel a sense of dread take over me.
 I had hoped this place would be on par with my colleagues back in Summerset, but so far things are off to a mediocre start.

 I stand abruptly, physically shaking away the errant memories and lightly stretching my arms and legs.
 Hounds are nothing if not annoyingly loyal, to a fault.
 I will need to work extra hard to keep them at bay for the duration of my stay here.
 Distracting myself, I look around the room and realize there is another wardrobe in the inner corner of the room against the wall, that had escaped my notice previously.
-Opening the second wardrobe, I'm please to see no alchemy ingredient in sight.
-Instead, I find a set of plain-colored mage robes, similar to the ones I saw the others wearing, along with matching winter gear - thick fur robes, fur gloves, fur hats, fur-lined boots, and warm capes.
+Opening the second wardrobe, I'm pleased to see no alchemy ingredient in sight.
+Instead, I find a set of plain mage robes, similar to the ones I saw the others wearing, along with matching winter gear - thick fur robes, fur gloves, fur hats, fur-lined boots, and warm capes.
 Everything had the College’s sigil painted onto some part of it.
 And here I thought we were vain.
 It was pointless to change out of my Thalmor robes during my stay here - everyone would know who I am by the end of tomorrow, provided Mirabelle keeps her word.
 I expect her to have informed the group that went into the Hall of Elements, as well as her colleagues about my arrival and ongoing presence here.
 A knapsack knitted from thick brown fur lies at the bottom of the wardrobe, empty.
 It was larger and looked better suited to the environment than my current one, which lie sitting on the rug next to his bed.
 It was a wonder it wasn't completely wet from all the snow outside.
 I take the knapsack and close the wardrobe shut, planning to use it for future use.

 ##########

 Similar gold plaques are affixed next to the four other doors on this floor, marking the rooms of the newest members, the novices.
 Underneath their names are their ranks in the College.
 Taking advantage of their absence, I go to each door in a sundial direction.
 Starting from the one directly across from me, I study and mentally categorize their race and sex at the same time.
 Each door is closed and locked.
 Onmund, Novice (Nord, male).
 Brelyna, Novice (Dunmer, female).
 J’zargo, Novice (Khajiit, male).
-The assortment of races here is somewhat surprising - I did not expect to see a khajiit here, of all races - but so far I am confident in my assessments.
+The assortment of races here is somewhat surprising - I did not expect to see a cat here, of all races - but so far I am confident in my assessments.
 As a guest of the College, however temporary that may be, his plaque is nameless for the time being.

 I feel a heaviness settle upon my shoulders and a gnawing sensation in my stomach, and it occurs to me that I haven't eaten or slept since my arrival in Winterhold.
 I want to explore the Hall of the Elements, the Arcaneum above it.
 I want to make a map in my journal of the College grounds, every nook and cranny, every hallway and corridor and trap door.
 An empty stomach and a tired mind would not help me in these endeavors, not now at least.
 It felt as if the cold had sapped my strength completely, and what meager warmth the Hall of Attainment provided didn’t feel adequate enough.
 The stone walls and flooring were terrible insulators.